marcodelmastro/AdventOfCode2024/README.md

 * [Day 11](Day11.ipynb).
 Stone ordering is irrelevant (new stones only depend on current stone value), so the operation on stones with same value can be factorised (not sotring all stones, but only their relelative occurrencies), and this allows to solve Part 2.

 * [Day 12](Day12.ipynb).
 Recursive flood fill for Part 1.
-Part 2 was tricky: I got the idea of finding vertices by projeting the square centers pretty quickly, but to find the correction needed to account got concanve patches I needed to make drawings, see the missing vertices, and then count by hand to understand how to properly account sides associated by vertices shaing diagonal squares.
+Part 2 was tricky: I got the idea of finding vertices by projecting the square centers pretty quickly, but to find the correction needed to account for concave patches I had to make drawings, see the missing vertices, and then count by hand to understand how to properly account sides associated by vertices sharing diagonal squares.